andersbandt/Financial-Analyzer/README.md

 And so on for as many years as you want to create.

+#### Cloud based
+In the future some integration with an API such as Plaid would ease user access

 ## How to load in data in application